LaiJunBin/lai-cmd/README.md

 react    | Execute init js and react-tailwindcss and set @babel/preset-react. |
 vue-tailwindcss    | Install and config tailwind for vue3 project. |
 vue    | Init eslint and prettier and execute vue-tailwindcss cmd. |
+svelte-tailwindcss    | Install and config tailwind for svelte project. |
+svelte    | Init eslint and prettier and tailwindcss and simple vscode settings |